lever/postings-api/README.md

 - The applicationId returned can be used to view the candidate profile in Lever at the url: `https://hire.lever.co/search/application/{applicationId}`.
 Note that only users logged in to Lever will be able to access that page.
 - On error, we'll send the appropriate HTTP error code and a body of `{ok:false, error:<error string>}`.

+### WARNING: Rate limit

+**Application create requests are rate limited.
+Your team will need to properly handle `429` responses if you build a custom jobs page.**

+To prevent spam and protect system integrity, Lever will return a `429` status code (`TOO MANY REQUESTS`) if your custom job site issues more than 2 application POST requests per second.
+Mitigate this by:

+* queueing the requests
+* retrying the requests
+* custom-ignoring spam requests

 ## Iframe resizing